Cuniculture: Wool rabbits

 Rabbits such as the Angora, American Fuzzy Lop, and Jersey Wooly produce wool.
 However, since the American Fuzzy Lop and Jersey Wooly are both dwarf breeds, only the much larger Angora breeds such as the English Angora, Satin Angora, Giant Angora, and French Angora are used for commercial wool production.
 Their long fur is sheared, combed, or plucked (gently pulling loose hairs from the body during molting) and then spun into yarn used to make a variety of products.
 Angora sweaters can be purchased in many clothing stores and is generally mixed with other types of wool.
 In 2010, 70% of Angora rabbit wool was produced in China.
 Rabbit wool, generically called Angora, is 5 times warmer than sheep's wool.

-Fur rabbits
+Pelt rabbits

 A number of rabbit breeds have been developed with the fur trade in mind.
 Breeds such as the Rex, Satin, and Chinchilla are often raised for their fur.
 Each breed has fur characteristics and all have a wide range of colors and patterns.
 "Fur" rabbits are fed a diet especially balanced for fur production and the pelts are harvested when they have reached prime condition.
 Rabbit fur is widely used throughout the world.
 China imports much of its fur from Scandinavia (80%), and some from North America (5%), according to the USDA Foreign Agricultural Service GAIN Report CH7607.